Dementia symptoms differ from person to person. A person’s abilities may deteriorate rapidly across a few months, or slowly across several years.

-The actual death of a person with dementia may be caused by another condition.
-They are likely to be frail towards the end.
-Their ability to cope with infection and other physical problems will be impaired due to the progress of dementia.
-In many cases death may be hastened by an acute illness such as pneumonia.
+The cause of death may not be caused by their dementia, but by another condition.
+Because the person is likely to become frail in the later stages of dementia, coping with infection and other physical problems will be difficult.
+In many cases death may be caused by an acute illness, such as pneumonia.

-Based on Later stages of dementia, Alzheimer’s Disease Society, UK.
+Based on ‘The later stage of dementia’ Alzheimer’s Society, UK

 Contact us for support

-Dementia Australia provides professional staff for counselling and individual support.
-If you would like to talk about the loss of a person with dementia, contact the National Dementia Helpline on 1800 100 500.
-This service is confidential and sensitive.
+Dementia Australia provides confidential professional counselling and individual support.
+If you would like to talk to someone, contact the National Dementia Helpline on 1800 100 500.